Boskabadi/KTB1-BHM/README.md

 Please feel free to submit issues, feature requests, or contributions.
 We welcome collaboration to improve the model and extend its applications in process monitoring and fault detection.

----

-If there’s anything more you’d like to add, such as installation requirements or specific usage instructions for individual scripts, let us know!
 Contact Person:
 morebo@kt.dtu.dk
 Seso@kt.dtu.dk